phusion/passenger/doc/CloudLicensingConfiguration.txt.md

     Here, `foo@reporter-machine-host-name` specifies which reporter machine you want to copy the package to, and which username you want to use to login to the reporter machine.
 Replace this with an appropriate value.

     **Notes about SSH keys**: don't forget to setup SSH keys so that the script can scp to the reporter machine.
-The script will be run as the user that PassengerHelperAgent is running as.
+The script will be run as the user that the Passenger core is running as.

     **Notes about PATH**: the above script assumes that the `passenger-config` command is in PATH.
 This is always the case if you installed Passenger Enterprise using Debian or RPM packages, but may not be the case if you installed it using RubyGems or tarball.
 If it's not in PATH, or when in doubt, you should specify the full path to passenger-config.
 You can find out where passenger-config is using `which`.
 For example: